MegaMek/megamek.github.io/_posts/2023-10-21-New Development Release v0.49.15.md

 + Issue #3725: Improve performance when searching for parts using "planetary acquisition"
 + Issue #2854: Implemented CamOps errata for avionics repair times
 + PR #3756: Tech level filtering in the unit selector dialog has been corrected
-+ Issue #3747: Unable to Assign Pilots to Tripod Mechs
++ Issue #3747: Unable to Assign Pilots to Tripod Meks
 + PR #3766: weight calculation for spare mech locations
 + PR #3768: Arano Restoration Campaign - Planetary Control